-Radon breaks down into solid radioactive elements that can attach to dust and other airborne particles and can be breathed into the lungs.
+Radon breaks down into solid radioactive elements that can attach to dust and other airborne particles and can be inhaled into the lungs.
 As the radioactive elements break down, they give off radiation that can damage the DNA inside the body’s cells.

 Your home can trap radon gas inside.